peterducai/nix/vision.md

 ## Bits

-64bit or 128bit? don't forget ZFS is 128bit
+64bit or 128bit?

+* Universally Unique Identifiers (UUID) consist of a 128-bit value.
+* IPv6 routes computer network traffic amongst a 128-bit range of addresses.
+* ZFS is a 128-bit file system.

 ## Ideas from other OS